Gooey Butter Cake, also known as the cake you won’t stop eating, is decadent, moist and nearly impossible to stop eating.

 “Hey since you’ve already got an apron on, why don’t you make a gooey butter cake?”

-St. Louis Gooey Butter Cake Tips
+Gooey Butter Cake Ingredients.

 Don’t over bake this cake.
 That is my best advice for you.